Through the Years - a Photographic History of Center Line, Michigan

 Van Dyke between Voerner and Dale (west side)

 Van Dyke between Dale and Helen (west side)

 Lazoen's Hay and Feed was founded in 1933 by Frank Lazoen and his brother-in-law, Maurice VanDenBussche.
 Their new business occupied the building that was once Richard Giff's Livery Stable on Van Dyke.
 They moved to this new building at the corner of Helen Ave. in 1938.
-When this building was taken by urban renewal in the late 1960s, they relocated to 26549 Lawrence Ave.
+Sometime during the 1960s, Lazoen's relocated to 26549 Lawrence Ave.

 Groesbeck Flowers at 26662 Van Dyke (mid 1960s)

 a) Wesley Arnold, who collected these old photos and has his own local history web site.